-Next, the insights page for that service instance appears, where you are provided with visualizations of your data.
+Next, the insights page for that service instance appears with the option to select Latest scores or Performance summary.
+The default tab Latest scores provides visualizations of your data.
 The visualizations and what you can do with the data are explained in more detail throughout this guide.

 There are two ways to view service instance details: from the dashboard or within the service instance.

 To view an overview of the service instance details within the dashboard, select a service instance container, avoiding the hyperlink that is attached to the name.
 This opens a right rail that provides additional details.
 The controls contain the following: